The Main Hot Tub Start-up Chemicals and How to Use Them

 4. Shock Treatments

 Use shock treatments periodically to break down organic matter accumulated in the hot tub's water.
-There are more types of shock treatments: chlorine and non-chlorine.
+There are two types of shock treatments: chlorine and non-chlorine.
 Use chlorine shock according to the manufacturer's directions.
-Non-chlorine shock can be used more frequently but may be less effective in breaking down organic matter.
+You can use non-chlorine shock more frequently but it may be less effective in breaking down organic matter.

 5. Clarifiers

 Clarifiers help keep your hot tub's water crystal clear and free of particles.
-They work by trapping tiny particles that would otherwise stay suspended in the water and making them large enough to be filtered out.
+Hot tub clarifiers work by trapping tiny particles that would otherwise stay suspended in the water and making them large enough to be filtered out.

 6. Metal Removers